 Purchased for $34 (2017)

 In the world of hobbies, "older is better" and "buy used" are deafeningly parroted, heard as loud as windchimes in a blend-tec.
 The infinite growth model that strip-mines talent and erodes some intangible consumer pedigree in favor of shareholder ROI is unsurprisingly present here too.
 Whether through corporate sabotage or the ruthless pace of the global economy there's no shortage of past products casting longing shadows on the belt-tightening risk-adverse consumer space today.
 The Japanese breakthrough in quartz movements decimated the Swiss watch industry through the 80's, spurring ruthless consolidation of independent watchmakers into a few burgeoning conglomerates like the Swatch Group.
-Similarly, the pursuit of digital photography killed off camera companies that couldn't make the transition from film.
+Similarly, the pursuit of digital photography killed off camera companies that were already struggling with autofocus.
 Today, rising material and labor costs in core countries inhibit domestic manufacturing to a large extent.
 But unlike most other hobbies, older isn't better for headphones.
-German and Japanese companies too, have largely weathered economic downturns and market shifts to a remarkable degree, dodging those "extinctions."
+German and Japanese companies have largely weathered economic downturns and market shifts to a remarkable degree, dodging those "extinctions."
 While the defacto benchmark for headphones are the pre-historic Sennheiser HD600s released in 1997, others haven't aged as gracefully.
 Into the 80's driver matching was so terrible headphones came with independed left/right volume knobs because channel imbalances were an inevitability.
 Anything older than an underage drinker is prehistoric, granting audiophiles a valuable cultural intersection with child predators.
 Most vintage headphones are relegated to novelty status for forum users to laugh at.
 The AKG K240 Sextetts sit on the border.

 I will admit these disappointed me at first.
 They don't feel cheap, but they are light with an unconvincing rattle to the swiveling earcups.
 Considering they cost $1000 USD in 1979 adjusted for inflation, your money definitely goes farther today.
 All parts excluding the perforated headband and silver badges are replacable with parts even available today, a welcome feature for modders.
 The cable is a truly odd thing, reminds me of either twizzlers or those candy canes with vertical channels that obliderate your mouth.